 Like any other initiative, your personalization strategy requires careful design and continuous testing.
 As personalization relies on customers’ needs and behavior that evolve, you need to be able to analyze your offering and optimize it in order to make sure it continues to be highly relevant for your customers.

 The right technological capabilities are what enable effective, data-driven personalization.
 To that end, you may need to invest in cloud-based insurance industry software that will streamline business processes and help you deliver customized offers at scale.
 If you want to reap the benefits of personalized communication, add a layer of conversational AI in the form of intelligent chatbots that will assist your policyholders with their routine tasks and provide personalized offers.

 Personalization has penetrated every nook and cranny of our digital lives, bringing a range of benefits — from better customer service to more relevant offerings.
 And businesses that embrace personalization see an increase in customer loyalty and satisfaction, and hence a boost in leads and sales.

 Forward-thinking insurance carriers leverage personalization to disrupt traditional models and stay competitive on today’s landscape.
-There are different ways to leverage personalization — customized insurance quotes, highly relevant communication, tailored insurance bundles.
+There are different ways to leverage personalization — customized insurance quotes, highly relevant communication, dedicated apps, tailored insurance bundles.
 The key to an effective strategy is to base it on real-world data and deep customer insights.